ployground/bsdploy/docs/index.rst

 - configure `ZFS pools and filesystems <https://wiki.freebsd.org/ZFS>`_ with `whole-disk-encryption <http://www.freebsd.org/doc/handbook/disks-encrypting.html>`_

--  out-of-the-box support for `Virtualbox <https://www.virtualbox.org>`_ and `Amazon EC2 <http://aws.amazon.com>`_.
+-  out-of-the-box support for `Virtualbox <https://www.virtualbox.org>`_ and `Amazon EC2 <http://aws.amazon.com>`_ with a plugin-architecture to support more easily.

 Best of both worlds
 *******************

 As it turns out, combining a declarative approach to set up the initial state of a system combined with an imperative approach to provide maintenance operations on that state works really well.

-And since the imperative scripts have the luxury of running against a well-defined context you can keep them short and concise without worrying about all those edge cases.
+Since the imperative scripts have the luxury of running against a well-defined context you can keep them short and concise without worrying about all those edge cases.

+And since the playbooks needn't concern themselves with performing updates or other tasks you don't have to litter them with states such as ``restarted`` or ``updated`` or with non-states such as ``shell` commands.

 Under the hood